clams-tech/blog/content/hello-world/index.md

 We’re building Clams to make Bitcoin accounting simple, private, and powerful—because we’ve lived through the frustrations ourselves.
 Whether you’re a small business, a node operator, or someone tired of spreadsheets, Clams is for you.

 Our enterprise launch is coming in 2025, but you can join the waitlist today for early access.
-Together, let’s build the tools Bitcoin deserves.

 👉 [Get early access to Clams Enterprise](http://eepurl.com/i5kuF-/)
 🌐 [Visit us at clams.tech](https://clams.tech)